San-aoun/Demo_API_UI_AUTOMATION_TEST_CYPRESS/README.md

-# Cypress ReqRes Project

 ## What is the project

 This project is a Cypress-based testing suite for the ReqRes API and UI.
-It includes automated tests for both API endpoints and the user interface of the ReqRes website.
+It includes automated tests for both API endpoints and the user interface of the ReqRes website: https://reqres.in .
 The tests are written in TypeScript and organized using the Page Object Model (POM) pattern to enhance maintainability and readability.

 ## How to install